qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Loading a Shapefile
 ...................

-To :index:`load a shapefile`, start QGIS and click on the |mActionAddOgrLayer|
+To :index:`load a shapefile`, start QGIS and click on the |addOgrLayer|
 :sup:`Add Vector Layer` toolbar button, or simply press :kbd:`Ctrl+Shift+V`.
 This will bring up a new window (see figure_vector_1_).